JavaScript

 Blinky();

-The JavaScript library only supports serial ports, which can be either UART or USB.
+The JavaScript library supports serial ports, which can be either UART or USB.
 The SerialUSB() function scans for a USB-connected DUELink module.
-The returned value can be used to start DUElinkController().
-If a serial port is desired then use the actual port number, for example SerialUSB("COM6").
-Using serial is useful with wireless Bluetooth connections.
+You can also use a specific serial port number, for example SerialUSB("COM6").
+This is useful with wireless Bluetooth connections.

 Daisylinking